2008–09 Barangay Ginebra Kings season

 The 2008–09 Barangay Ginebra Kings season was the 30th season of the franchise in the Philippine Basketball Association (PBA).
 The head coach for the season was Jong Uichico, and Eric Menk, David Noel, Ronald Tubid, Jayjay Helterbrand, and Paul Artadi played the starting lineup.
 The Kings finished third in the Philippine Cup.
-The Kings also added Junjun Cabatu as afree agent–before playing for the Kings, he played for the Alaska Aces.
+The Kings also added Junjun Cabatu as a free agent–before playing for the Kings, he played for the Alaska Aces.